1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Conch Shell

-conch_shell Conch Horn
+conch_shell icon Conch Horn

 The oldest surviving brass instrument is the Marsoulas Conch, a 17,000 year old conch horn dating from the Upper Paleolithic (Late Stone Age), and unearthed from the Marsoulas cave in the Pyrenees of southern France.
 Also called a seashell trumpet, the conch horn is made from the shell of a large sea snail and was played in Mesoamerica, Asia and Polynesia.
 The natural conical bore of the conch produces a powerful trumpet like musical tone.